paritoshsinghrahar/paritoshsinghrahar/README.md

 * Selected for Infosys Summer of Ideas, a global eight-week ideathon.
 One of the top 200 students out of the 0.1 Million applicants.
 * Project: Creating annotation tool for Live Enterprise system.
 Keyword: Text to Speech, Automatic Speech Recognition.

-👉 **Research Papers** | 3, ETA: End October
+👉 **Research Papers**
-* Writing three research papers that leverage deep learning in Computer Networks, Disaster Management and COVID-19.
+* Writing research papers that leverage deep learning in Computer Networks and COVID-19.

 ### Languages and Tools: